Swendsen-Wang Algorithm on the Mean-Field Potts Model: Random Graph Lemmas

 \section{Random Graph Lemmas}

 In this section, we collect relevant results from the literature for the sizes of the components in $G(n,p)$ where $p\sim 1/n$.
-We will use these to analyze the percolation step of the SW algorithm.
+We will use these to analyze one step of the SW algorithm.

-For $G\sim G(n,p)$, we denote by $C_1,C_2,\hdots$ the connected components of $G$ in decreasing order of size, where we will refer throughout to the size of a component as the number of vertices in it.
-We denote by $|C|$ the size of a component $C$, i.e., the number of vertices in $C$.
-We will be particularly interested in the size of the largest component and the sum of squares of the sizes of the components, since these control the expected size of the largest color class and the variance of the percolation step of the SW algorithm.
+For a graph $G$, we denote by $C_1,C_2,\hdots$ the connected components of $G$ in decreasing order of size; throughout the paper we refer to the size of a component $C$ as the number of vertices in it and use $|C|$ to denote its size.
+Roughly, in one iteration of the SW algorithm, the size of the largest component after the percolation step controls the size of the largest color class, and the fluctuations are determined by the sum of squares of the sizes of the components.